Northern Lights over Greenland

 For example, in front of a house with very much light, or under a street lamp, the light ‘pollution’ can prevent you from seeing the Northern Lights.
 You should rather go away from artificial light sources.
 Out in the mountains, it’s amazing.
 The Starry sky and green waves of Northern Lights pulsating like a living organism.

 Most of us are busy when we are on vacation.
-We will experience the most of the country in which we are.
-We go on day trips, city walks, hiking in the mountains and at restaurants in the evening.
+We will experience most of the country in which we are.
+We go on day trips, city walks, hiking in the mountains and to restaurants in the evening.

 When it’s getting dark in the evening in Greenland, remember that in principle there is always a chance to see the northern lights.
 It’s not waiting for you.
 If there are Northern Lights 10 minutes very early in the evening, then it’s the way it is.
 Is there a break between food dishes?
 Running out – past the smokers – and away from the restaurant light.
 Stand with your eyes closed for a moment and turn them into darkness.
 Then, look away from all artificial light.
 Maybe you are lucky.